-What Sidney Ledson Institute says about flexible pacing: Every child starting the school is assessed in the first few days at the school to determine the child's abilities in all subject matters.
+What Sidney Ledson Institute says about flexible pacing: Every child starting the school is assessed in the first few days to determine the their abilities in all subject matters.
 Following this, the student is issued remedial, reinforcement, and /or advanced material to ensure understanding and smooth progress.

 Through the collective mindset of teachers, administrators, students, and parents, each school develops and maintains its own academic culture.
 This generally relates to the norms and expectations created around academic performance.
 Many parents look to private schools because they want a specific type of culture.
 Some want a rigorous environment that will elevate their child to new heights.
 Others want a nurturing environment that will help their child develop a passion for learning.

-Academic Culture approach at Sidney Ledson Institute: Rigorous
+Academic Culture approach at Sidney Ledson Institute: Supportive

-Sidney Ledson Institute has a Rigorous approach to Academic Culture (as opposed to Supportive approach).
+Sidney Ledson Institute has a Supportive approach to Academic Culture (as opposed to Rigorous approach).

 Academic Culture at schools on OurKids.net

 What Sidney Ledson Institute says: There is an inextricable interplay between rigour and support, with celebration attributed to efforts over accolades.

 Schools have specific goals regarding how they want their educate and develop their students.
 This is part of a school's overall philosophy or vision, which is contained in its mission statement.
 While they tend have several developmental aims, schools tend to priortize certain aims, such as intellectual, social, spiritual, emotional, or physical development.

 The goal is to cultivate "academically strong, creative and critical thinkers, capable of exercising rationality, apprehending truth, and making aesthetic distinctions."

 "Equal emphasis is placed on a balance of priorities: intellectual, emotional, social and physical cultivation."